Through the Looking Glass: Edition 2

-Through the Looking Glass: Edition 2 By Our Beloved Staff The stigma of having any mental disorder is very much more prevalent than we think.
+Words from our Staff About Mental Health The stigma of having any mental disorder is very much more prevalent than we think.
 Growing up in Jamaica; disgrace and forlornness were always associated with any individual with mental illness.
 Without knowing better, I had grown in acceptance of this idea.
-When I…
+When I was thirteen years old,…

 boy being kissed by a dog